johnbeve/PHI-696/Project-3/Peihong_Xie_Project_3_50375781.md

 (h) False.
 Strictly speaking, Spatiotemporal Region is a class in BFO, and Spacetime is nothing but the whole of all spatiotemporal regions.

 (i) False.
-Continuant fiat boundary doesn't have a closure axiom because the subclasses don't necessarily exhaust all possibilites.
+As its entry in BFO file says, Continuant fiat boundary doesn't have a closure axiom because the subclasses don't necessarily exhaust all possibilites.
 An example would be the mereological sum of two-dimensional continuant fiat boundary and a one dimensional continuant fiat boundary that doesn't overlap it.

 **[8]** Model the following scenario in BFO, introducing whatever terms are needed to do so: John runs for 3 hours, starting slowly, speeding up during the middle, then ending the run at a slower pace.